 At common law, where interests in land are described by reference to a cadastral plan it is treated as though it is actually part of the description and so the plan and the information in it has legal effect i.e. it is a legal document.
 However, as noted previously a plan is not necessarily definitive as to the on-ground location of cadastral boundaries.

 cadastral plans were collated into paper cadastral maps with the primary purpose being to show parcels as they relate to one another for use in land administration - in other words an index of the surveys and parcels.
 It follows that cadastral maps had no purpose in relation to definitively describing the location of property boundaries.
 The emergence of the digital age has meant that instead of paper maps being used for this purpose the data is now represented in the digital environment and this Land Parcel and Property dataset, commonly referred to as the digital cadastral database or

 more recently as the spatial cadastre, is a fundamental component of a modern, integrated land and property information system.

 The LIST is Tasmania's integrated land and property information system.
 It enables both easy public access to property information and the indicative location of land boundaries via the Cadastral Parcels layer on

 LISTmap.
 This and other overlays displayed over topographical maps or aerial imagery provide a wealth of spatial context that adds value in land administration.
 However, it is extremely important to remember that this layer is effectively only a digital version of a cadastral map and the same limitations apply to it as applies to cadastral maps in relation to indicating the absolute location of cadastral boundaries.

 Screenshot of some LISTmap cadastral layers plotted with the original cadastral map of New Town

-Remember: boundary definition is primarily a legal process and only a land surveyor listed in the Register of Surveyors is authorised to confirm the location of a property title boundary in Tasmania.
+Remember: boundary creation is primarily a legal process and only a land surveyor listed in the Register of Surveyors is authorised to survey the location of a property boundary in Tasmania.